 The Extremes and Everything in Between

-ZB: What are the dangers of leaning in one directions or the other?
+ZB: What are the dangers of leaning in one direction or the other?
 Saying the Spirit sends and not the church, or the church sends and not the Spirit?

 GA: If we emphasize more of the divine aspect, we will have unchecked subjectivism, zeal, and enthusiasm.
 We will end up sending people who are not really called by God.
 We could wreck people whom we send.